global/luascli/README.md

-  map      Launch Openstreet map URL with the stop location status   Check if the Luas stop is operational stops    List luas line stop names and its abbreviations (used in other commands) time     Display the the inbound/outbout timetable of a particualr luas stop
+  map      Launch Openstreet map URL with the stop location status   Check if the Luas stop is operational stops    List luas line stop names and its abbreviations (used in other commands) time     Display the inbound/outbound timetable of a particular luas stop
 ```

 ### Examples: